AppLayerLabs/applayer-gitbook/getting-started/developing-with-bdk/contract-tester.md

 ## Using the application

-You should now be able to access the contract tester through `http://localhost:3000` (or the port you chose in the previous step).
+You should now be able to access the Contract Tester through `http://localhost:3000` (or the port you chose in the previous step).
 The application should look like this:

 <figure><img src="../.gitbook/assets/TESTER_01.png" alt=""><figcaption><p>Main page of the application</p></figcaption></figure>